Geology and Geological Engineering

 Program Details for Non-Thesis Master of Engineering Degrees

 The Master of Engineering (non-thesis) Program in Geological Engineering outlined below may be completed by individuals already holding undergraduate or advanced degrees or as a combined undergraduate/graduate degree program by individuals already matriculated as undergraduate students at Colorado School of Mines.
 The program is comprised of 24 hours of coursework and 6 hours of independent study (non-thesis project) for a total of 30 credits.
-Prerequisite requirements are the same as those listed for Geological Engineering degrees.
+The Master of Engineering (Non-Thesis) Program in Geological Engineering has the same Core Competency requirements as the Geological Engineering Master of Science and Doctor of Philosophy degrees.

 Mines’ Combined Undergraduate/Graduate Degree Program